Hurricane Isis Blasts Mexican Coast

 In the port city of Mazatlan, flooding was reported in 15 neighborhoods and the army was helping residents evacuate.
-Forty-nine shelters have been set up to provide evacuees with food, clothing and medical attention, Notimex reported.
+Forty-nine shelters have been set up to provide evacuees with food, clothing and medical attention, the government news agency Notimex reported.

 With Isis toward the west and Hurricane Earl in the east near the Florida coast, heavy rain fell in much of Mexico.

-On Wednesday, Isis cut power and electricity on the Baja California peninsula amd forced thousands of residents from their homes.
+On Wednesday, Isis cut power and electricity on the Baja California peninsula and forced thousands of residents from their homes.